walisc/WPooW/docs/Elements-Date.md

 title: Date
 ---

 Date element for date values.
-The used the browsers standard datetime picker, hence will appear slightly different on each browser.
+This uses the browser's standard datetime picker, hence will appear slightly different on each browser.

 | Read View     | Edit View     |